 After graduation, Mike continued to work on his music collaborating with independent filmmakers on a number of film scores.
 He also performed Classical Guitar regularly at craft fairs and produced an album called The Cloud of Unknowing.

-He discovered the ukulele after the breakup of a long term relationship - “the uplifting sound of the instrument and the embracing warmth of the ukulele community helped me out of a rut and performing live has helped with my anxiety by pushing me outside of my comfort zone.”
+He discovered the ukulele after several traumatic life events and suffering from anxiety issues – “the uplifting sound of the instrument and the embracing warmth of the ukulele community helped me out of a rut and performing live has helped with my anxiety by pushing me outside of my comfort zone.”